Own the Stack (So You Can Own Your Business)

 How Vertical Integration Works in Practice

-Moving from fragmented tools to a vertically integrated system does not mean ripping everything out on a Monday morning.
+Moving from fragmented tools to vertical integration software does not mean ripping everything out on a Monday morning.
 It is a phased process that starts with understanding what you have and ends with a system that actually fits how your business operates.

 Audit and prioritise